BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

         <img src="/img/sticky-grid-collection-view/starter.png" alt="Sticky Grid Collection View: Tutorial - Starter Project"/>
     </a>
 </p>

+At this point you must realize that one of our goals is actually fulfilled without any actions from our side.

 The only view controller that will be used in the article is configured in `Main.storyboard` and